In this article

 Ultimately, consumers talked about McDonald’s Pay with Lovin’ promotion more than any other advertisement that aired during the Super Bowl.

 Thus, despite being faced with criticism, the campaign was still effective in generating buzz for McDonald’s.
 This outcome is crucial – negative feedback on a campaign intuitively suggests that it is ineffective in resulting in positive outcomes for the company.
 However, in McDonald’s case, the criticism it received did not stop the campaign from achieving its intended goals.

 Comparing this example with the discounted McSpicy Wings in China shows us exactly how word of mouth campaigns need to be sensitive to their respective markets.
 In China, McDonald’s had to lure Chinese competitors away from KFC, its major competitor.
-Thus, the steps taken during its campaign were more radical than those in the Pay with Lovin’ campaign – from honouring coupons from other establishments to distributing a massive number of chicken wings for free.
+Thus, the steps taken during its campaign were more radical than those in the Pay with Lovin’ campaign – from honoring coupons from other establishments to distributing a massive number of chicken wings for free.

 It might seem counterintuitive that McDonald’s – a reputable company with a ubiquitous, multinational presence – would need to rely on word-of-mouth, which is a strategy typically associated with local, grassroots effects.
 However, local conversations can ultimately create success on a massive scale.
 The examples above highlight how success can be reaped across various markets and perpetuated through the years simply by giving customers something to talk about with their family and friends.

 Ultimately, word of mouth is relevant no matter how big (or small) your company is.
 By adopting targeted and well-thought-out word of mouth strategies, your company is likely to gain significantly from the increased buzz and ultimately, increased sales.